hiroakis/masaba/README.md

 # masaba

 masaba(真鯖) is a tool to show Mackerel system metrics in your terminal.
-The tool wraps `mkr` command.
+The tool wraps [mkr](https://github.com/mackerelio/mkr) command because [mackerel-client-go](https://github.com/mackerelio/mackerel-client-go) is under development.

 ## Installation